-- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$3,521,942. - The change in the District's total net position in comparison with the prior fiscal year was \$4,123,828, an increase.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2022, the District's governmental funds reported combined ending fund balance of \$1,524,604, a decrease of (\$12,273,705) in comparison with the prior fiscal year.
-The total fund balance is non spendable for prepaids items, assigned for subsequent year's expenditures, restricted for debt service and capital projects, and the remainder is unassigned fund balance.
+- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$796,523. - The change in the District's total net position in comparison with the prior fiscal year was (\$3,170,664), an decrease.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2024, the District's governmental funds reported combined ending fund balances of \$1,216,639, an increase of \$173,113 in comparison with the prior fiscal year.
+The total fund balance is non spendable for prepaids items, assigned for subsequent year's expenditures, restricted for debt service and capital projects, and the remainder is unassigned fund balance which is available for spending at the Districts discretion.